odoo/owl/docs/playground/samples/tutorials/todo_list/5/readme.md

   directly to the signal
 - Update the props definition in `TodoItem` to validate `completed` as `t.signal()` instead of `t.boolean`
+- Click on the checkboxes to verify that the strikethrough styling now updates correctly

 ### Hints